 Additionally, the DeShadower Network utilizes the knowledge of the $\mathcal{I}_\mathcal{C}$ to create realistic shadow-removed regions from the $S_s$.
-Having learnt the representations of shadow-free regions and augmented samples with varying illumination, $\mathcal{I}_\mathcal{C}$ is able to influence $\mathcal{D}$ to ``remove" shadows from shadow regions using the $\mathcal{L}_{critic}$ in Eqn. \ref{eqn:critic}.
-This two-fold characteristic of $\mathcal{I}_\mathcal{C}$ facilitates the complimentary nature of $\mathcal{D}$ and $\mathcal{I}$ where they mutually improve each other.
+Having learned the representations of shadow-free regions and augmented samples with varying illumination, $\mathcal{I}_\mathcal{C}$ can influence $\mathcal{D}$ to ``remove" shadows from shadow regions using the $\mathcal{L}_{critic}$ in Eqn. \ref{eqn:critic}.
+This two-fold characteristic of $\mathcal{I}_\mathcal{C}$ facilitates the complementary nature of $\mathcal{D}$ and $\mathcal{I}$ where they mutually improve each other.

 To train $\mathcal{I}_\mathcal{C}$, we crop randomly masked non-shadow areas from $S$ as well as other samples in the dataset similar to \cite{liu2021shadow}.
 Additionally, $\mathcal{I}_\mathcal{C}$ is trained by augmented samples where each shadow region $S_s$ is converted to $3$ different samples by varying the illumination levels.
 The illumination levels are increased by a factor $\mu-5, \mu, \mu+5$ where $\mu$ is fixed empirically as presented in Table \ref{tab:mu_table}.
 It is trained using the same adversarial loss as the Illumination Network.